Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 In our effort to make all of our own food here at the house, we've been trying to make our own crackers.
 We've tried so many different variations—adding ingredients, reducing ingredients, trying different ingredients—that it's been hard to nail down the perfect recipe.
-We wanted light and crispy, but also easy to make and flavorful.
+We want our crackers to be light and crispy but also easy to make and flavorful.
 It's much more difficult than it sounds.

 - 1 1/2 cup whole wheat flour, separated

 - enough water to make a dough, (1/4 cup or so)

 - 2 tablespoons rosemary

 - In your food processor, add 1 cup of flour and 1/4 teaspoon salt and process.

 - Then, as your food processor is running, add in your 2 tablespoons of olive oil.

 - Finally, add water from a cup just until the dough comes together and starts rolling around in your food processor.

 - When you take the top off, if the dough is really sticky, put the cover back on and add about a pinch of flour as it's running.